 Central Community Chest of Japan has been validated by CAF International.
 The CAF International validating process includes a review of an organization’s key operational elements such as their governance structure, registration status, annual financial statements, online and media presence, and their board members and senior staff.
 This validating process ensures that all funds sent to the organization will be used charitably.

-CCCJ has successfully completed the United Way Worldwide (UWW) 2021-22 membership requirement filings and is accredited as a member in good standing for the year June 2022- June 2023.
+CCCJ has successfully completed the United Way Worldwide (UWW) 2021-22 membership requirements and we are accredited as a member in good standing for the year 2023 – 2024.